-The DB2 for z/OS Application Programming - Essentials training course enables attendees to acquire the skills necessary to produce application programs that manipulate DB2 databases.
+The DB2 for z/OS Application Programming - Essentials training course enables you to acquire the skills necessary to produce application programs that manipulate DB2 databases.
 Emphasis is on embedding Structured Query Language (SQL) statements and preparing programs for execution.

-In Advanced Programming for DB2 z/OS training course, attendees will learn to code and prepare high performing concurrent, static and dynamic programs supporting a local, remote, or distributed DB2 environment.
-An array of topics are taught which facilitates the coding and the maintenance of programs to enable them to write multi-purpose flexible programs that process large objects, use stored procedures, scroll through result sets, interact with the web, improve the usability of an application, use tools verses writing an application, and debug an application using the IBM Debug Tool.
+In Advanced Programming for DB2 z/OS training course, you will learn to code and prepare high performing concurrent, static and dynamic programs supporting a local, remote, or distributed DB2 environment.
+An array of topics are taught which facilitates the coding and the maintenance of programs to enable you to write multi-purpose flexible programs that process large objects, use stored procedures, scroll through result sets, interact with the web, improve the usability of an application, use tools verses writing an application, and debug an application using the IBM Debug Tool.